-[58]Synonym: ‘Candidatus Liberobacter asiaticus’ Jagoueix et al., 1994
+[58]Synonym: ‘Candidatus Liberobacter asiaticum’ Jagoueix et al., 1994

-[59]Taxonomic position: Bacteria, Proteobacteria, Alpha-Proteobacteria, Rhizobiales, Rhizobiacea
+[59]Taxonomic position: Bacteria, Proteobacteria, Alpha-Proteobacteria, Rhizobiales, Phyllobacteriaceae.

-[60]Disease names: Huanglongbing (HLB) or citrus greening.
+[60]Disease names: Huanglongbing (HLB) also known as citrus greening or yellow shoot disease.
 The common name “huanglongbing” is currently widely adopted in the scientific literature (CABI, 2021).

 [61]In 1994, the International Committee for Systematic Bacteriology recommended that, as proposed by Murray and Schleifer (1994), a ‘Candidatus’ designation be used as an interim taxonomic status, to provide a proper allocation of sequence-based potential new taxa at the genus and species level (Murray and Schleifer, 1994; Murray and Stackebrant, 1995).
-Jagoueix, Bové and Garnier (1994) proposed that this new group in the alpha subdivision of the Proteobacteria should be referred to by the name “liberobacter” (from the Latin liber [bark] and bacter [bacteria]).
+Jagoueix, Bové and Garnier (1994) proposed that this new group in the alpha subdivision of the Proteobacteria should be referred to by the name “Liberobacter” (from the Latin liber [bark] and bacter [bacteria]).
 Subsequently, two “Candidatus species”, Liberobacter asiaticum and Liberobacter africanum, were recognized based on polymorphism in the 16S rDNA nucleotide sequences.
-Later, the spelling was corrected to ‘Liberibacter’ to conform to the Latin convention of using the connecting vowel “i” rather than “o” (Garnier et al., 2000).
-Garnier et al. (2000) proposed, based on serological differences and phylogenetic analysis, the name ‘Ca. Liberibacter africanus subsp. capensis’ for an isolate obtained from Calodendrum capense.
-In 2004, a new species was discovered in Brazil that failed to amplify with primers designed for ‘Ca. Liberibacter asiaticus’ and ‘Ca. Liberibacter africanus’ in PCR and the new strain was named ‘Ca. L. americanus’ Teixeira et al. (2005c).
+Later, the spelling was corrected to ‘Liberibacter’ to conform to the Latin convention of using the connecting vowel “i” rather than “o” and the species asiaticum and africanum changed to asiaticus and africanus (Garnier et al., 2000).
+In 2004, a new species was discovered in Brazil that DNA failed to amplify with primers designed for CLas and ‘Ca. Liberibacter africanus’ in PCR and the new species was named CLam Teixeira et al. (2005c).

 [62]3.
 Detection

-[63]Huanglongbing was diagnosed in the late twentieth century by conventional procedures such as electron microscopic examination and by bioassays on indicator plants.
-The ‘Candidatus Liberibacter’ species associated with HLB have not yet been cultured in vitro, but methods based on the polymerase chain reaction (PCR) amplification of sequences from genes, such as the 16S ribosomal (r)RNA gene and the rplKAJL-rpoBC gene cluster, are considered efficient and sensitive for the detection of liberibacters in HLB-infected plant tissue and psyllids.
+[63]Huanglongbing was diagnosed in the late twentieth century by procedures such as electron microscopic examination and by bioassays on indicator plants.
+The ‘Candidatus Liberibacter’ species associated with HLB have not yet been cultured in vitro, but methods based on the polymerase chain reaction (PCR) amplification of sequences from genes, such as the 16S ribosomal (r)RNA gene (Li et al., 2006) and the rplKAJL-rpoBC gene cluster (Hocquellet et al., 1999; Teixera et al., 2005), are efficient and sensitive for the detection of liberibacters in HLB-infected plant tissue and psyllids.
+Historically ‘Ca. Liberibacter’ species were considered non-culturable bacteria.
+Although, four reports (Davis et al., 2008; Sechler et al., 2009; Ha et al., 2019; Mandadi et al., 2020) refer to the cultivation of HLB-related ‘Ca. Liberibacter’ species, this needs more confirmation.

-[64]The use of PCR to detect ‘Ca. Liberibacter’ spp. in a vector is a very useful tool for surveillance because it allows detection of the pathogen in the insect before the appearance of the symptoms.
+[64]The use of PCR to detect ‘Ca. Liberibacter’ spp. in a vector is very useful for surveillance because it allows detection of the pathogen in the insect before appearance of the symptoms.
+Nguyen, Le and Nguyen (2003) showed that HLB-infected psyllids contain a higher titre of the bacterium than HLB-infected plant tissue.
 Molecular detection is the method that may detect the bacterium in a single adult or in the third, fourth and fifth instars of the psyllid (Manjunath et al., 2008).
-Nguyen, Le and Nguyen (2003) showed that HLB-infected psyllids contain a higher titre of the bacterium than HLB-infected plant tissue.

-[65]Loop mediated isothermal amplification (LAMP) has been adapted for the sensitive detection of ‘Ca. L. asiaticus’ (Okuda et al., 2005, Rigano et al., 2014; Keremane et al., 2015; Choi et al., 2018).
+[65]Loop-mediated isothermal amplification (LAMP) has been adapted for the sensitive detection of CLas (Okuda et al., 2005; Rigano et al., 2014; Keremane et al., 2015; Choi et al., 2018).
 Such LAMP-based methods are performed at a constant temperature, can be used on crude DNA extractions, and have shown promise for on-site diagnostics.
-However, these methods have not yet been well validated for routine diagnosis of ‘Ca. L. asiaticus’ and hence are not included in this diagnostic protocol.
+However, these methods have not yet been well validated for routine diagnosis of CLas and hence are not included in this diagnostic protocol.